Banskandi

 Banskandi is a Block level area in Cachar district, Assam, India, almost 13 km from Silchar.

 Geography

-Banskandi is located at an elevation of 23 m MSL.
+Banskandi is located at an elevation of 23 meters above sea level.

 Location

 National Highway 53, now, National Highway 37 passes through Banskandi.

-Languages and Peoples
+Languages and peoples

-Bengali and Manipuri are the major population of the area, Bengali language is the common languages spoken in the region as a commercial language.
-Hindi Speaking people are very few in numbers.
+Bengali and Meitei (Manipuri) are the official languages of this place.

+The village is composed mainly of Bengalis and Meiteis, and the Bengali language is the most common language in the region.
+Hindi speakers are very few.